-Movement as a key element for developing a machines expressive qualities has been explored by artists for more than 50 years.
+Movement as a key element for developing a machine's expressive qualities has been explored by artists for more than 50 years.
 Important examples include pioneering works such as The Senster by Edward Ihnatowicz (1970) and Simon Penny's Petit Mal (1993).
-Discussing the latter, Penny talks about the "construction of a seemingly sentient and social machine ... an agent interface utilising purely kinesthetic or somatosensory modes which speak the language of the body and bypasses textual, verbal or iconic signs" [8].
-Contemporary works that explore the affective potential of machine behaviours include Bill Vorn's Hysterical Machines (2006), Golan Levin's Double-taker (Snout) (2008), Mari Velonaki's Fish-Bird (2009) and the authors' Accomplice (2013).
+Discussing the latter, Penny talks about the "construction of a seemingly sentient and social machine ... an agent interface utilising purely kinesthetic or somatosensory modes which speak the language of the body and bypasses textual, verbal or iconic signs" [18].
+Contemporary works exploring the affective potential of machine behaviours include Bill Vorn's Hysterical Machines (2006), Golan Levin's Double-taker (Snout) (2008), Mari Velonaki's Fish-Bird (2009) and the authors' Accomplice (2013).

-Movement produces the kinesthetic sensations without which human agency, as characterized by action, cannot exist [9].
+Movement produces the kinesthetic sensations without which human agency, as characterized by action, cannot exist [17].
 Far more than a matter of locomotion and physically interacting with the world, movement embodies culture and carries social meaning.
-According to Noland, it may require movement practitioners, expertly attuned to "the performing body's proprioceptive, kinesthetic, even affective experience
+According to Noland, it may require movement practitioners, expertly attuned to "the performing body's proprioceptive, kinesthetic, even affective experience of moving in prescribed ways", to understand to what extent movements and gestures "literally transform the bodies that perform them" [17].